 Not you!
-There’s the market comparison approach, the asset approach, gross revenue approach, and the here’s how much I’m willing to pay approach.
+There’s the market comparison approach, the asset approach, the gross revenue approach, and the “here’s how much I’m willing to pay” approach.

 Most buyers will request three years of records.
 While you may supply your projections, no one is going to believe you.
-Buyers will do their own research and make their OWN projections.
-Of which, they’ll base the valuation off of.
+Buyers will do their own research and make their OWN projections, on which they’ll base the valuation.

 48. Don’t Become A Fat Cat.

-Most of the successful businessmen and leaders you see today were once like you.
-They were bold, determined and ruthless to accomplish their dreams.
-After their first success, they stopped and decided it was time to play it safe.
-In other words, they practically retire early.
+Most of the successful entrepreneurs and business leaders you see today were once like you.
+They were bold, determined, and ruthless in accomplishing their dreams.
+After their first entrepreneurial success, they stopped and decided it was time to play it safe.
+In other words, they practically retired early.
 They might wait for their sons to take over their company after they die.

-Remember, you can’t cling onto your past successes like a teddy bear.
+Remember, you can’t cling to your past successes like a teddy bear.
 You MUST repeat the process over and over again.

-Interestingly enough, on the other end of the spectrum, you have the businessmen who become rich, yet, felt they didn’t ultimately deserve it.
+Interestingly enough, on the other end of the spectrum, you have the businessmen who become rich, yet feel they didn’t ultimately deserve it.
 What happens is they usually end up going broke.

 49. You Must Sell The Seller On You.

-It’s not uncommon to find business owners who are VERY protective over their company.
+It’s not uncommon to find a business founder or owner who is VERY protective over their company.
 It’s pretty apparent when you hear people talking about the “BRAND” over and over.
 (I can’t tell you how many times I’ve come across people who are so focused on the “brand” they put business completely aside.
-It’s amazing…)
+It’s amazing.)

 They want to know their baby is going to be in good hands with you.
 They’ll ask who you are and ask how you will run the company.
 To answer these questions, you NEED credibility.
 Having your accountant or lawyer make the first call will do that.
 If you insist on calling yourself, give references to the two above.
 It will satisfy their due diligence.
 Of course, you can also include these in a letter as well.